 Morocco rewards travellers who arrive prepared — and gently humbles those who don’t.
 After helping thousands of first-time visitors plan trips here, we’ve seen the same handful of stumbles trip up newcomers again and again.
 None of them are catastrophic.
 Most are easy to avoid once someone tells you.
-Consider this our friendly heads-up before you land in Casablanca or Marrakech: the 15 mistakes first-timers make most often, why they matter, and exactly how to sidestep each one.
+Consider this our friendly heads-up before you land in Casablanca or Marrakech: the 15 mistakes first-timers make most often in 2026, why they matter, and exactly how to sidestep each one — plus five bonus rookie errors and a quick pre-trip checklist at the end.

 1. Trying to “do” Morocco in five days